-The following points should be noted in relation to the USO:

-eir must satisfy any reasonable request to provide, at a fixed location, connections to the public telephone network and access to a publicly available telephone service (PATS);
+- The following points should be noted in relation to the USO: - eir must satisfy any reasonable request to provide, at a fixed location, connections to the public telephone network and access to a publicly available telephone service (PATS); - the maintenance of the National Directory Database (NDD) is no longer a USP obligation;

-- eir must provide end users with a comprehensive directory of subscribers, whether in printed or electronic form (or both), free of charge and updated at least once a year, based upon information supplied to it in accordance with the National Directory Database (NDD) (in 2014, ComReg decided that the obligation should be amended to allow for consumer preferences for receiving the directory to be recorded on an opt-out basis for two years followed by an opt-in basis for a further two years); - · the maintenance of the NDD is no longer a USP obligation; - eir must ensure that public pay telephones are provided to meet the reasonable needs of end users (although ComReg decided in 2014 that where usage of such public payphones falls below a certain level, removal may be permitted); - an accessibility statement must be published to ensure equivalence in access and choice for disabled end users is now an obligation of all undertakings and the provision of specialised terminal equipment for disabled end users is no longer an obligation of the USP or any undertaking as of 1 January 2016; and - eir must adhere to the principle of maintaining affordability for universal services.
+- eir must ensure that public pay telephones are provided to meet the reasonable needs of end users (although ComReg decided in 2014 that where usage of such public payphones falls below a certain level, removal may be permitted).
+ComReg decided in February 2019 that there is a continued need for a public payphone USO, and that eir remained designated as the public payphone USO until 31 December 2020; - an accessibility statement being published to ensure equivalence in access and choice for disabled end users is now an obligation of all undertakings and the provision of specialised terminal equipment for disabled end users is no longer an obligation of the USP or any undertaking as of 1 January 2016; and - eir must adhere to the principle of maintaining affordability for universal services.

-In May 2014, ComReg specified certain requirements to be complied with by all undertakings in order to ensure equivalence in access and choice for disabled end users (previously only eir as the USP had obligations in respect of a Code of Practice concerning the provision of services for people with disabilities).
+In December 2018, ComReg decided that PortingXS (a Dutch company) would be responsible for the management and maintenance of the NDD from 1 July 2019, after the expiry of the transition period to allow the transfer of functions from Eir.
+As such, PortingXS must ensure that there exists a comprehensive record of all subscribers of publicly available telephone services in the state, excluding those who have refused to have their details included in the NDD.
+In August 2015 ComReg specified certain requirements to be complied with by all undertakings to ensure equivalence in access and choice for disabled end users (previously only eir as the USP had obligations in respect of a Code of Practice concerning the provision of services for people with disabilities).